ASLP-lab/HumDial-Challenge/content/track1/results.md

 ⚠️ **Rules on Violations & Anomalies**
 To maintain fairness and validity, the following rules strictly apply:
 1. **Language Mismatch**: For both the Chinese and English test sets, if the language of a submitted response does not match the input audio, that sample will be automatically assigned the minimum score (1 point).
-2. **Human Evaluation Team**
-**The evaluation for Dimensions 2 and 3 of Task 3** is conducted by human evaluators organized by [Beijing AIShell Co., Ltd](https://www.aishelltech.com/).
+2. **Human Evaluation Team**: **The evaluation for Dimensions 2 and 3 of Task 3** is conducted by human evaluators organized by [Beijing AIShell Co., Ltd](https://www.aishelltech.com/).
 The composition and qualifications of the evaluators are detailed below:
 - **Number of Evaluators**: 20 in total.
 - **Language Groups**: 10 for the Chinese evaluation group, 10 for the English evaluation group.
 - **Experience & Education**: All evaluators possess a university Bachelor's degree or higher and have over six months of relevant data-annotation/subjective-evaluation experience.